Memorizing Speeches is a Big No-No

 Learn Public Speaking Skills Instead

-A memorized speech has absolutely no personality.
+Memorizing speeches often results in a presentation has absolutely no personality.
 How can a speaker, so focused on remembering the words, truly engage with the audience?
 I don’t know about you, but I’d rather forget a hundred words than to disengage my audience.
 Once they’re gone, it’s very hard to get them back (and downright impossible when the only thing you have to say are the words you’ve memorized).

 And memorized speeches don’t have the passionate or authentic delivery of a presentation given by someone who has presentation skills.
 The charismatic speakers you’ve had the pleasure of listening to?
 They didn’t memorize their presentations—they implemented expert presentation skills.